+Have you seen a child on your therapy caseload that writes with both hands?
+Writing with both hands can be a problem when it comes to handwriting legibility and efficiency.
 Have you ever wondered is my child a lefty or a righty?
 Or been asked if they are a lefty or righty and unable to answer?
 Have you noticed that your child seems to use both hands equally when writing?
 If so, your child may be experiencing mixed hand dominance patterns or cross-dominance, and this is why you are not sure if they are a lefty or a righty.
 Writing with both hands can have implications that affect handwriting.
 Read on for information on using both hands to write writing and what you need to know about mixed-handedness.

 Here is more information on hand dominance and establishment of a preferred hand in functional activities.